How To Deal With a Twitch DMCA Takedown

 The DMCA takedown is supported by the Digital Millennium Copyright Act (DMCA), one of the leading copyright laws in the U.S. that protects websites like Twitch from copyright infringement lawsuits.

-The way the DMCA protection works is that as long as a platform like Twitch responds to copyright infringement notices quickly, the copyright owner cannot sue them.
+The way the DMCA protection works is that as long as a platform like Twitch responds to copyright infringement notices quickly, the copyright owner cannot send demand letters to them.
 YouTube copyright system functions similarly, allowing users to file copyright claims, which can lead to a copyright strike on the infringer's channel.

 These copyright claims aimed at Twitch are mostly not coming from individuals.
 The companies behind DMCA takedowns are usually record publishers and music industry giants since most copyright issues are music-related.